miraland-labs/miraland/docs/src/developing/transaction_confirmation.md

 ### Other blockchains

-Solana’s approach of prevent double processing is quite different from other blockchains.
+Miraland’s approach of prevent double processing is quite different from other blockchains.
 For example, Ethereum tracks a counter (nonce) for each transaction sender and will only process transactions that use the next valid nonce.

 Ethereum’s approach is simple for validators to implement, but it can be problematic for users.
 Many people have encountered situations when their Ethereum transactions got stuck in a _pending_ state for a long time and all the later transactions, which used higher nonce values, were blocked from processing.

-### Advantages on Solana
+### Advantages on Miraland

-There are a few advantages to Solana’s approach:
+There are a few advantages to Miraland’s approach:

 1. A single fee payer can submit multiple transactions at the same time that are allowed to be processed in any order.
 This might happen if you’re using multiple applications at the same time.
 2. If a transaction doesn’t get committed to a block and expires, users can try again knowing that their previous transaction won’t ever be processed.

-By not using counters, the Solana wallet experience may be easier for users to understand because they can get to success, failure, or expiration states quickly and avoid annoying pending states.
+By not using counters, the Miraland wallet experience may be easier for users to understand because they can get to success, failure, or expiration states quickly and avoid annoying pending states.

-### Disadvantages on Solana
+### Disadvantages on Miraland

 Of course there are some disadvantages too: